 And as for vertical darts, you press those to the center front (CF) or center back (CB).

 But whatever dart you’ve sewn, pressing darts is ridiculously easy.
 Here’s what you do:

-FIRST, cover dart with a pressing cloth and press the fold from the wrong side (WS) like this…
+Step 1: Cover dart with a pressing cloth and press the fold from the wrong side (WS).

 Now you know (1) the anatomy of a dart;(2) the most common dart types; (3) how to sew them; and (4) how to press them.